 Interesting how kids’ answers change throughout their young lives because they are asked that stereotypical question “What do you want to be when you grow up?” over and over.
 I remember changing my answer several times.
 I wanted to be a Veterinarian once when we got our first pet, a black and white bunny named Oreo.
 I believe I changed my mind about that career path because I couldn’t stomach blood or putting an animal down.

 I remember briefly wanting to be a singer in junior high.
 We had a guest speaker in our Health class, they tricked us into thinking that our answers would be confidential and placed in a time capsule for however many years.
 I thought..
 I had a good voice, but now..
 I’m sure it’s only good enough for karaoke, haha..
 Disney karaoke, specifically!
-I highly recommend visiting the Video Archive where they have Disney Karaoke on the last Thursday of every month.
+I highly recommend visiting the bar formerly known as Video Archive, now known as Tiki, where they have Disney Karaoke on the last Thursday of every month.

 I was not fond of being forced to take a Study Hall period in junior/high school because we weren’t allowed to talk or get up from our seats whatsoever.
 I volunteered to work at the Library as an assistant in lieu of study hall.
 That was where my love of reading and books skyrocketed!
 I thoroughly enjoyed organizing, alphabetizing, and categorizing books on shelves.
 Creating displays, coordinating events, and interacting with faculty/students.
 This is where I obtained my exceptional skill of multi-tasking!
 I wanted to be a Librarian!
 I’d love to be a Librarian today.
 I happen to know a couple librarians and they rock!
 You know who you are!